Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version of October 7, 2022.
+   ChakraCore was updated to version of November 9, 2022.

    =============
    DOCUMENTATION